-I peered out the rear window at lush green pines bracing each other skyward like book ends in a mountainous monastery with trails and tales hidden under dark limbs.
-Gradually, however, the quest-laden forests diminished into small rolling hills that eventually morphed into mile after mile of flat, monotonous lowland.
-Statuesque billboards guarded cornfields like stoic totems.
+I peered out at lush green pines bracing each other skyward like book ends in a mountainous retreat.
+Mom enlightened as we swerved, climbed and descended Martins, Polish, Town Hill and Sidling Mountains, ranges cloaking their trails and tales under dark limbs.
+Gradually, however, the quest-laden forests diminished to foothills that eventually morphed into mile after mile of flat, monotonous lowland.
+Outlander billboards guarded cornfields and tobacco like alien Sphinxes.
 Then tinier signposts, inorganic pillars of prophesy, intruded into the reverie.
 “HAVE---YOU---BEEN---SAVED?” my sister read each one aloud.
 She struggled then, with “REPENT!” and “SAL-VA-TION”.

 “Won’t be long now!” everyone shouted excitedly.
-Fishing wharfs sped by and boats in dry dock, road signs and more billboards of little sunburned girls with puppies pulling at bathing suits.
+Fishing wharfs sped by and boats in dry dock, angler-lined bridges and more billboards of little sunburned girls with puppies pulling at bathing suits.
 Stalled traffic and beeping car horns made my dad’s neck blush, and like a thermometer, the inflammation rose up into his cheek bones coming to rest amid beads of sweat on his broad forehead.
-Mom’s pretend smile and her quiet humming did little to ease the tension till we finally crossed over the drawbridge connecting us to Brigantine.
+Mom’s “pretend” smile and her quiet humming did little to ease the tension till we finally crossed over the drawbridge connecting us to Brigantine.

 “There it is!”
-Mom twisted her head around to point to the Atlantic Ocean, but that awesome, magnificent creature had spotted me first, throwing me into some kind of freeze-framed over-drive.
-Without warning, everything around me stopped as though someone had accidentally hit the planetary pause button.
-I found myself alone in a place of utter stillness and timelessness.
-A hazy vault-like separation stood between me and all outside sound as family faded into a misty blur.
-I was in a wide-eyed trance, staring helplessly,… longingly.
-The ocean before me was an enormous swelling of ripples and currents, calm yet commanding, breathing me into her, rising and falling, taking me deeper.
-My heartbeat and breath became entrained with this enigmatic hump-backed mariner of the deep.
+Mom twisted her head around to point to the Atlantic Ocean but that awesome, magnificent creature had spotted me first, throwing me into some kind of freeze-framed over-drive.
+Without warning, everything around me dipped into a void as though someone had accidentally hit a planetary pause button.
+I had become suspended in a place of utter stillness and timelessness.
+A hazy vault-like surrounding blocked all outside sound as family faded in a misty blur.
+I was in a wide-eyed trance, staring helplessly, longingly.
+The ocean before me was an enormous swelling of ripples and currents, calm yet commanding, breathing me into her, rising and falling, taking me deep.
+My heartbeat and breath became entrained to coincide with this enigmatic hump-backed mariner of the deep.

 I knew then without knowing, that life was communion.
 I was given a glimpse of a primordial essence that waits beneath the outer reality of things.
 The ocean was alive!
-The whole world was alive and so was I!
-It has taken a lifetime to even try to articulate what really happened to me that day.
+I knew it without question.
+The world was engaged in some intimate dance and its magnificent choreography included me!
+It has taken a lifetime to even try to articulate what happened to me that day.
 I had slipped through some thin vortex into another dimension, a universe beyond ordinary consciousness.
 I have no idea how long I drifted in that netherworld of silence where the breath was everything and everything was breath.
 I sensed that I was probably only one blink away from erasing the entire revelation, but it was Irene who drew me back.
 With her gentle touch she summoned me to her so Dad could again see out the rear view mirror.
 I had returned to “real” time with nobody even noticing that I had left.

 That little girl and I still marvel at the ocean’s power on that glorious day.
-She had allured us like some pied piper, to enter into the realm of the mystic where all we had to do was appreciate our ability to appreciate.
-I want to believe that there are times when the great unknown speaks to us across time and culture of a longing we will never understand.
+She had allured me like some pied piper to enter into the realm of the mystic where all we had to do was appreciate our ability to appreciate.
+I want to believe that there are times when the Great Knowing speaks to us across time and culture of a longing we will never understand.

-My vision of an alternate reality kindled in me a perpetual gratitude and I find myself smiling now just as the little girl in me smiled that day at Brigantine Beach.
-We entered the small community with its corner grocery stores and postcard apothecaries, where people with red faces and Noxema noses shuffled around in sandals and old shorts; where a child from the hills of Western Maryland could dash across a hot, sandy beach and cool her toes, playing keep-away with her new best friend, the Mother-Of-It-All, sharing her secret rendezvous with no one.
+My vision of an alternate reality kindled in me a perpetual gratitude and I find myself smiling now just as the little girl in me smiled that day at the beach.
+We entered the small community with its corner grocery stores and postcard apothecaries, where people with red faces and Noxzema noses shuffled in sandals and old shorts; where a child from the hills of Western Maryland could dash across a hot, sandy beach and cool her toes, playing keep-away with her new best friend, the Mother-Of-It-All, sharing our secret rendezvous with no one.